Charles Sanders Peirce

 In the 1930's volumes of The Collected Papers of Charles Sanders Peirce began to appear, with Charles Hartshorne, Paul Weiss, and Arthur Burks as their editors.
 For almost three decades these volumes, and various collections of entries culled from them were the only generally available source for Peirce's thoughts.
 Unfortunately, many of the entries in the Collected Papers are not integral pieces of Peirce's own design, but rather stretches of writing that were cobbled together by the editors at their own discretion (sometimes one might almost say “whim”) from different Peircean sources.
 Often a single entry will consist of patches of writing from very different periods of Peirce's intellectual life, and these patches might even be in tension or outright contradiction with each other.
 Such entries in the Collected Papers make very difficult reading if one tries to regard them as consistent, sustained passages of argument.
 They also tend to give the reader a false picture of Peirce as unsystematic, desultory, and unable to complete a train of thought.
 In general, even though Peirce is often obscure and even at his best is seldom easy to read, the Collected Papers make Peirce's thinking look much more obscure than it really is.

 The only sensible and intelligent way to publish the works of someone like Peirce, who wrote voluminously and over such a long period of time (57 years), is to arrange the publication chronologically and to employ extremely careful editing.
 In such a fashion, the entire set of Peircean works can be presented, as Peirce conceived them and in their natural temporal setting and order.
-Finally, in the 1980s, there began to appear such a chronological and meticulously edited edition of carefully selected works of Peirce: this is the Writings of Charles S. Peirce: a Chronological Edition, edited by The Peirce Edition Project of the Indiana University-Purdue University at Indianapolis.
-Although the Chronological Edition has been fettered from time to time by lack of proper funding, the Chronological Edition has succeeded in covering extremely well in its first eight volumes the major writings from 1857 to 1892.
-(At the present time, June 2010, Volume 7 is still awaiting publication, even though Volume 8, covering writings from 1890 to 1892 already has been published.)
-This impressive achievement is finally making it possible to assess the real Peirce, instead of a chopped-up and then re-pasted-together picture of Peirce.
+Finally, beginning in 1976 with the organizational conception of Max H. Fisch and the help of Edward Moore, the Peirce Dition Project (PEP) was created at Indiana University-Purdue University at Indianapolis (UIPUI).
+Then, under the PEP, in the 1980s, there began to appear a meticulously edited chronological edition of carefully selected works of Peirce: this is the Writings of Charles S. Peirce: a Chronological Edition, edited by The Peirce Edition Project of the Indiana University-Purdue University at Indianapolis.
+Although the Chronological Edition has been fettered from time to time by lack of proper funding, the Chronological Edition has succeeded in covering extremely well in its first seven published volumes the major writings from 1857 to 1892.
+(At the present time, October 2014, Volume 7 is still awaiting publication, even though Volume 8, covering writings from 1890 to 1892 already has been published.
+Volume 7 is to be an edition of Peirce's definitions for the Century Dictionary.
+It is to be edited by the Peirce Edition Project in conjunction with the University of Quebec at Montreal (UQAM)), under the supervision of Professor Francois Latraverse.)
+The impressive achievement of the PEP is finally making it possible to assess the real Peirce, instead of the chopped-up and then re-pasted-together picture of previously available of Peirce.
 In particular the Chronological Edition has made it possible to see the development of Peirce's thinking from its earliest stages to its later developments.
 Questions long vexed in Peirce scholarship are finally beginning to be debated usefully by Peirce scholars: whether there is genuine systematic unity in Peirce's thought, whether his ideas changed or remained the same over time, in what particulars his thought did change and why, when exactly certain notions were first conceived by Peirce, whether there were definite “periods” in Peirce's intellectual development, and what exactly Peirce meant by some of his more obscure notions such as his universal categories (on which see below).
 Continued funding for the Peirce Edition Project is obviously a crucial priority in the ongoing effort to bring to public light the thoughts of this extremely important American philosopher.

 In addition to the Chronological Edition of the Peirce Edition Project, other venues for editing and publishing Peirce's work are regularly found, and there are several excellent editions of particular lectures, lecture-series, chains of correspondence, and the like.
 Just four such editions will be mentioned here.
 First, there is the edition of Peirce's Cambridge Conferences Lectures of 1898, edited by Kenneth Laine Ketner and with a forward by Hilary Putnam, entitled Reasoning and the Logic of Things.
 Second, there is the edition of Peirce's Harvard Lectures on Pragmatism of 1903, edited by Patricia Ann Turrisi, entitled Pragmatism as a Principle and Method of Right Thinking.
 Third, there is the four-volume edition of Peirce's mathematical writings edited by Carolyn Eisele, entitled The New Elements of Mathematics by Charles S. Peirce.
 Fourth, there is the two-part edition of Peirce's writings on the history and logic of science edited by Carolyn Eisele, entitled Historical Perspectives on Peirce's Logic of Science: A History of Science.